10 Ways to Help Your Resistant Eater

 - Diagnosed with a developmental delay

 Here are some ways to support your resistant eater in feeling more positive about eating:

 - Consider positioning and seating.
-Is the positioning and seating appropriate for your child’s size (feet on surface, forearms can rest at edge of the table)?
+Are the positioning and seating appropriate for your child’s size (feet on the surface, forearms can rest on edge of the table)?